 What Hours is Easier to Transport in Turkey?

-If you live in a big city inside Turkey, it would be in your best interest to check the traffic density map online before you set off.
+If you live in a big city in Turkey, it would be in your best interest to check the traffic density map online before you set off.
 However, you can go from one place to another almost every hour by any kind of public transportation or even your private vehicle in Turkey.

 Is Transportation in Turkey Expensive?

 Transportation cost in Turkey depends on which way you prefer.
 If you want to carry your heavy cargo, the Sea or Railway offers very reasonable prices.
 If you want to go to other countries such as Cyprus or Greece, you may prefer ferries.
-The most expensive but safest option is definitely air transportation.
+The most expensive but safest option is air transportation.
 As for the most popular type, then it is road transport.
 In conclusion, there is a suitable alternative for every budget when it comes to transportation conditions in Turkey.

 Is Transportation Safe in Turkey?